huibosa/Programming/course/15-213/ch3/assembly-code.md

 ### Shift Operations

-The different shift instructions can specify the shift amount either as an immediate value or with the single-byte register %cl.
+The different shift instructions can specify the shift amount either as an immediate value or with the single-byte register `%cl`.

-With x86-64, a shift instruction operating on data values that are w bits long determines the shift amount from the low-order m bits of register %cl, where
+With x86-64, a shift instruction operating on data values that are w bits long determines the shift amount from the low-order `m` bits of register `%cl`, where
-$2^m = w$.
+$2^m=w$.
 The higher-order bits are ignored.

-So, for example, when register %cl has hexadecimal value 0xFF, then instruction `salb` would shift by 7, while `salw` would shift by 15, `sall` would shift by 31, and `salq` would shift by 63.
+So, for example, when register `%cl` has hexadecimal value 0xFF, then instruction `salb` would shift by 7, while `salw` would shift by 15, `sall` would shift by 31, and `salq` would shift by 63.